Organized by Graduate Division of Religion students.

-Cutting-edge contributions from past years of the TTC at Drew are available in a series of volumes published by Fordham University Press.
+Cutting-edge contributions from past years of the Transdisciplinary Theological Colloquium at Drew are available in a series of volumes published by Fordham University Press.
+Here a closer look at the 18th colloquium.